-The OLG also undertakes important regulatory functions, such as conducting investigations, and supports and advises the Chief Executive and the Minister for Local Government in the exercise of their statutory powers to respond to council under-performance and official misconduct.
+The Office of Local Government also undertakes important regulatory functions, such as conducting investigations, and supports and advises the Minister for Local Government in the exercise of their statutory powers to respond to council-performance issues.

-The OLG also implements the decisions of the Minister and the NSW Government relating to local government, which includes delivering programs across NSW to strengthen councils and to build local government capacity.
+The Office of Local Government also implements the decisions of the Minister and the NSW Government relating to local government, which includes delivering programs across NSW to strengthen councils and to build local government capacity.
 In carrying out its functions, the Office of Local Government strives to work collaboratively with the NSW local government sector.